jordan0809/geqo/doc/installation.md

  - `[dev]`: Includes development dependencies, such as testing and linting tools.
  - `[visualization]`: Includes functions for data visualization.
 This includes functions to plot quantum circuits in both LaTeX and Matplotlib, as well as create bar plots for measurement outcomes
  - `[sympy]`: Includes the SymPy library for symbolic mathematics.
 This enables the use of SymPy-based simulators for symbolic math operations.
+ - `[numpy]`: Includes the NumPy library for numeric mathematics.
+This enables the use of NumPy-based simulators.

 You can choose to install any combination of these extras by including them in the installation command, as shown in the examples above.
 For example, to install the core functionality and the visualization extras, you would use: